BRENDAN O'BRIEN: OLD DOG, NEW TRICKS

 The idea is very simple: a full-size polystyrene house sits on pneumatic rams and a trench filled with explosives in the middle of the airfield.
 As Brendan flies directly towards the house, he fires the rams using a button on the control column, causing the house to detonate in an enormous fireball.

 “Then also the best bit is the wheels on the aircraft get blown off,” Brendan added.
 “And then I have to put them back on again by flying over the top of a truck and somebody hands up a set of wheels.
 Believe me, it’s good.
 But I haven’t managed to get that one going yet, that’s saved up for the future, so if anybody fancies having a go at that, you’re welcome!”
-They certainly are – Brendan flying through an exploding house and blowing their own wheels off has suddenly become something I want to see very badly indeed.
+Watching an aircraft fly through an exploding house and blowing their own wheels off has suddenly become something I want to see very badly indeed.
 And there’s only one man in Britain who I can imagine doing it.
 I wonder if you’re thinking of the same name I am?